Skip to main content

 My degree is from a country not in WES's database.
 What do I do?+

 WES assesses credentials from most countries worldwide.
-If your institution is not recognized in their database, WES will contact you for additional documentation.
-Contact WES directly or try IQAS/ICAS as alternatives if WES cannot assess your specific institution.
+If your institution is not recognized in their database, WES will generally contact you for additional documentation.
+You can contact WES directly, or consider CES, ICAS, IQAS or ICES as alternatives if one organization cannot assess your institution.
+Verify current requirements with each organization.

 Calculate your CRS score